redpesk-labs/red-pak/QA/REDPAK.CNF.md

 | `NODE_PATH`           | automatic   | the node path                                                |
 | `NODE_INFO`           | automatic   | the node info                                                |
 | `REDPESK_VERSION`     | environment | ENVAL(REDPESK_VERSION, agl-redpesk9)                         |

+If a tag is not one of the above predefined tags, since version 2.4.0, the current environ is searched for an entry whose key matches exactly the tag (case counts).
+If found, the value of this entry is substituted.

+In all other cases, an empty string is substituted.

 ### Valid ROOT map